Yelfive/md-notes/Linux/Posix Regular Expression.md

 ### `.`

 Matches any single character (many applications exclude newlines, and exactly which characters are considered newlines is flavor, character encoding, and platform specific, but it is safe to assume that the line feed character is included).
 Within POSIX bracket expressions, the dot character matches a literal dot.
-For example,
+For example

 ```bash
 # matches "abc", etc.
 a.c